-Mrs. ALLEN
+Mrs. Allen

 Prerequisite: Commerce B or the equivalent.

 A study of the principles and practice of teaching shorthand.
 The completion of the Gregg Manual.
 Advanced reading, dictation, transcription.

-18A-18B.
+- 18a-18b.
 Penmanship.
-(2-2) Beginning each half-year.
+(2-2) Beginning either half-year.
 Tu Th, 9, 10.

-Mrs. PLOUGH

-18A.
-A study of the principles of business handwriting; a survey of the methods of teaching penmanship in the elementary schools.

-18B.
-Advanced study and practice in handwriting; a survey of the methods of teaching penmanship in the secondary schools.

-197. Methods of Teaching Commercial Subjects.
+Mrs. PLOUGH - (A) A study of the principles of business handwriting; a survey of the methods of teaching penmanship in the elementary schools. - (B) Advanced study and practice in handwriting; a survey of the methods of teaching penmanship in the secondary schools. - 197.
+Methods of Teaching Commercial Subjects.
 (2) I. Tu Th, 8.

-Mrs. Allen Mr. Noble